gantry/docs-old/Docs/wordpress/tutorials/creating_popup_login.md

 Step 3: Creating the Widget Layout
 ----------------------------------
-Next, we will be creating a custom chrome taking advantage of Gantry's ability to define custom layouts for positions which allows for greater flexibility and much cleaner code in the index.
+Next, we will be creating a custom chrome that takes advantage of Gantry's ability to define custom layouts for positions.
+This allows for greater flexibility and significantly cleaner code in the index.

 We will be creating a new file named `widget_login.php` and placing it into the `/html/layouts` directory of the template.
-(If /html/layouts doesn't exist in your template, you can create this directory.)
+If `/html/layouts` doesn't exist in your template, you can create this directory.

 Paste the following code into your new file:

 ~~~ .php
 <?php